google-aai/tf-serving-k8s-tutorial/README.md

 ### Docker file exercise

-We would like to add docker images into the
-The Dockerfile.cpu and Dockerfile.gpu files will add a resnet_serving directory to the image, and copy your model into the image.
-It will also copy a batching configuration file `batching.conf`.  file which serves as an extra argument into the Tensorflow Model Server.
+The Dockerfile.cpu and Dockerfile.gpu files will add a resnet_serving directory, and copy your model into the image.
 To run a docker file, make sure you are in this project's main directory.
 Set your shell variable first to either cpu or gpu, and then proceed:

 ```
 MACHINE_TYPE=cpu|gpu
 ```

-Run through the exercise by editing the docker build that you wish to build.
+Run through the exercise by editing the Docker build that you wish to build.
 The dockerfile to edit is `Dockerfile.$MACHINE_TYPE`.

-After editing the file, build the docker image.
+After editing the file, build the Docker image.

 ```
 docker build -t library/resnet-server-$MACHINE_TYPE:1.0 \